Wilks Score Calculator

 It remains familiar in older meet results, record archives, and many informal strength comparisons.

 It is useful for comparing totals across bodyweights or tracking how a total changes relative to bodyweight over time.
-Even if some federations now use newer formulas, Wilks is still a common reference point in strength communities.
+Even with newer formulas in some federations, Wilks remains a common reference point in strength communities and record archives.

 1. Enter your bodyweight in pounds or kilograms.